 President and CEO, National Arts Centre

-Head, Endowments and Prizes, Canada Council for the Arts
+Director and CEO, Canada Council for the Arts

 Stephen H. Saslove | Treasurer